SQream/sqream_docs/data_ingestion/json.rst

 Mapping between JSON and SQream
 ===============================

-The only JSON standard supported by SQream is the `JSON Lines <https://jsonlines.org/>`_  standard.

 A JSON field consists of a key name and a value.

 Key names, which are case sensitive, are mapped to SQream columns.
 Key names which do not have corresponding SQream table columns are treated as errors by default, unless the ``IGNORE_EXTRA_FIELDS`` parameter is set to ``true``, in which case these key names will be ignored during the mapping process.

 Values may be one of the following reserved words (lower-case): ``false``, ``true``, and ``null``, or any of the following data types:

 .. list-table::
    :widths: auto